kubernetes/enhancements/keps/sig-windows/2258-node-log-query/README.md

 ### Feature Enablement and Rollback

-* **How can this feature be enabled / disabled in a live cluster?**
+###### How can this feature be enabled / disabled in a live cluster?

-  - [x] Feature gate
+- [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: NodeLogQuery
   - Components depending on the feature gate: kubelet
+- [X] Other
+  - Describe the mechanism: In addition to the feature gate, the `enableSystemLogQuery` kubelet configuration option must be enabled.
+  - Will enabling / disabling the feature require downtime of the control plane?
+No
+  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+Yes, requires kubelet restart

-* **Does enabling the feature change any default behavior?** No
+###### Does enabling the feature change any default behavior?

+No. The feature only adds a new capability to query node logs.
+It does not change any existing behavior.

-* **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?** Yes.
-It can be disabled by disabling the `NodeLogQuery` feature gate in the kubelet.
+###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+Yes.
+It can be disabled by disabling the `NodeLogQuery` feature gate in the kubelet configuration and restarting the kubelet.
+No other changes are necessary to disable the feature.

-* **What happens if we reenable the feature if it was previously rolled back?**
+###### What happens if we reenable the feature if it was previously rolled back?

 There will be no adverse effects of enabling the feature gate after it was disabled.
+The feature will become available again after kubelet restart.

-* **Are there any tests for feature enablement/disablement?** No
+###### Are there any tests for feature enablement/disablement?

+No. However, the feature has been manually tested for enablement and disablement scenarios as documented in the "Rollout, Upgrade and Rollback Planning" section.

 ### Rollout, Upgrade and Rollback Planning